 Finally in this section you will need to enter the postcode where the main aspects of the opportunity will be carried out.
 It is vital that this is correct as it uses the calculated latitude and longitude of the postcode you provide to work out how far away an opportunity is from the volunteer, and to show where the opportunity is on the map.
 Only enter one postcode, do not enter multiple postcodes separated by spaces or commas.
 Once you have entered the postcode and moved to the next field on the form, the system will check the postcode to make sure it is valid and exists.
 If successful a tick and the word ‘checked’ will be visible next to the postcode box.
 If a cross appears please provide a valid postcode.

-You can restrict an opportunity to specific volunteer groups which have been created by the administrator using this option.
+You can restrict an opportunity to specific volunteer groups using this option.
 Only volunteers within that group will be able to join the opportunity (but all volunteers will be able to see it in the search results).

 MAIN AGE GROUP AT OPPORTUNITY